-The K’tan fits like a wrap, except with NO tying.
+The K’tan fits like a wrap carrier, except with NO tying.
 Your baby can face in or out (yay!) and can be carried on your hip when they get older.
-Unlike most other carriers, the K’tan is not one-size-fits-all.
+Unlike most other carriers, the K’tan is not a one-size-fits-all option.
 It is sized to fit the wearer (you), not your babe.
 Therefore, you may not be able to share it with your partner if there is a great size difference between the two of you (which there usually is).
 This is the biggest downside.
 The K’tan also comes in two breathable versions to keep baby cool, the K’tan Breeze ($60) and the K’tan Active ($60).

 For a video on how the K’tan compares to something like the Moby, click here.

 - Pay close attention to the sizing recommendations.
 If you are at all in-between sizes, get the smaller one.
 The material is quite stretchy.